ColonelBlimp/html-go/content/common/pages/index.md

 +++
 title = "Chilukwa Honey"
-description = "Welcome to our website" menu.main.name = "Home"
+description = "Welcome to our website" menus.main.name = "Home"
-menu.main.weight = 1
+menus.main.weight = 1
 +++

 Welcome to our new website.